Phorofor/Phorofor.GitHub.io/_posts/2016-12-31-The-Windows-Classic-Theme.md

 ## Removal/Manual Uninstallation of ClassicTheme.exe
 <blockquote>
 "I got a black screen after installing ClassicTheme.exe.
 You damaged my computer with an evil virus! *******!
-I want refund back!
+I want a refund back!
 What now?"
 </blockquote>
 *—Various user comments of those not understanding that this can easily bug out, temporarily leaving them with a broken login shell.*